Helping to keep our customers safe

 Smoke alarms

 Smoke alarms save lives.
-Learn about these, as well as other vital alarms, and why you should have them in your home.
+If there is a fire, they will warn you and give everyone time to escape.
+Available in most high street shops and easy to fit, learn about these, as well as other vital alarms, and why you should have them in your home.

 Support after an incident